espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Duelist's Beacon.md

 * * *

 **Effect** You activate the shield's inner light.
 Attempt a melee Strike with the duelist's beacon.
-On a hit, the target must succeed at a DC 22 fortitude save or be [[Blinded]] for 1 round.
+On a hit, the target must succeed at a DC 22 fortitude save or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] for 1 round.
 On a critical hit, the target uses the result one degree of success worse than it rolled for its Fortitude save.

 | Hardness | HP | BT |
 | --- | --- | --- |